mac-chaffee/mac-chaffee.github.io/blog_zola/content/2024/2024-01-20-docker-compose.md

 I could also see Compose choosing to be "a really good deployment method", but not having a good multi-node solution and having to fight with Kubernetes for room in this space seems unwise to me.
 Also, being a really good deployment method is the least compatible with simplicity, which is Compose's most important differentiator IMO.

-Anyway, that concludes my scattered thoughts on Docker Compose and where it fits into the modern developer's tool belt.
+Anyway, that concludes my scattered thoughts on Docker Compose and where it fits into the modern developer's tool belt (a tool belt that is increasingly Kubernetes-branded).
 All I can say in conclusion is that I sure am glad I'm not a product manager!
 I've been reading [Rich Mironov's Product Bytes](https://www.mironov.com/) and it sounds like [there's a method to the madness](https://www.mironov.com/pri-politics/) of feature prioritization without succumbing to [product sprawl](https://www.mironov.com/sprawl/).
-But I'm a naturally indecisive person, so I'm very happy to stay in my lane and let the actual product managers make these tough calls for me!
+But I'm a naturally indecisive person, so I should really stay in my lane and let the actual product managers make these tough calls for me!